Ollama or Llama.cpp?

 Wissen Lab

-I have wanted embedding-based search for GitLab for a long time.
+I’ve wanted embedding-based search for GitLab for a long time.
 With help from Codex (5.4 high), I managed to finish Wissen Lab in about 12 hours.
-Right now it looks like it works:
+So far, it seems to work:

 kubectl logs -n aire wissen-lab-7cf544dcd7-z5p7d -f